mh-salari/ur3/02_Running_Guide.md

 - Pose is outside robot workspace → Try poses closer to robot base
 - Collision detected → Check for obstacles in RViz
 - Orientation unreachable → Simplify orientation or try different yaw values
+- Move the robot to it's Home and try again!

 **Debug joint positions:**
 Try very safe positions near home in the interactive CLI: